scifari/taiga/doc/w10n-sci/usage.md

 ### Further Reading

-Please check [use w10n](../../doc/w10n/usage.md) for w10n of file system directory as a data store.
+Please check [Use W10n](../../doc/w10n/usage.md) for w10n of file system directory as a data store.